Turning 26 Soon?

 3 Choosing COBRA Without Comparing

-The Problem: Your coverage doesn't start until you pay.
-Some people complete the application but forget to pay, leaving them uninsured.
+Your coverage doesn't start until you pay.
+Don't forget this step!

 Frequently Asked Questions